edxu96/RexNet/docs/PhD/README.md

 * CPPs may correlate with each other so they must be modelled by an aggregated CPPs controlled by one coordinator to satisfy several clients.
 For example, the space heating system for multi-dwelling buildings must be modelled by multi-input-multi-output control systems. [siroky2011experimental](#reference) Thus hierarchical Rex can be introduced.
 * Grey-box modelling techniques, which combines statistical methods and physical knowledge, can be used to calibrate CPP models. [bacher2011identifying](#reference)

-There are some problems need to be solved:

-* The effect of reservations on responsive clients, who can adapt their needs to current states, is not clear.
-It may be modelled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) and joint workings of time inconsistency and consciousness. [birchler2007information](#reference)
-* When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.
-* Agent should be able to learn and adapt to evolving situations. [franklin1997it](#reference)
-* The determination of weight matrices is the challenge faced by MPC researchers as well. [rawlings2019model](#reference)
-* Rex may be unstable because of coordination failures.

-## 3. How to Prove RexNet Practical and RHPO Representative
+## 5. Three Points of Views

-There are three perspectives on how to analyze this multi-agent system, which can be illustrated using the following figure.
-The first perspective is from coordinators, and it includes three elements for prosumers like those in two solid blue boxes.
+There are three angles on how to analyze this multi-agent system, which can be illustrated using the following figure.
+The first one is from coordinators, and it includes three elements for prosumers like those in two solid blue boxes.
 It is the perspective for real-world experiments discussed in more detail in the last paragraph of this section.
-The second perspective is to focus on the evolution of Rex and it includes coordinators only, which is shown by the dashed red box.
+The second one is to focus on the evolution of Rex and it includes coordinators only, which is shown by the dashed red box.
 The induction of stylized facts of Rex is the primary task, which makes it possible to construct the market directly. [buchanan2011it](#reference) Then the effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
 It also provides opportunities for researchers with the first perspective to tune parameters.
 Last but not least, a holistic view including all models is necessary, because lots of features of Rex, like the shift from quantity-based to power-time-based cost allocation [hougaard2009introduction](#reference), must be examined this way.

 ![](../../images/4-10.png)